bigchaindb/whitepaper/README.md

 ![repo banner](media/repo-banner@2x.png)

-This repository contains the source (LaTeX) for the BigchainDB whitepaper.
+This repository contains the source (LaTeX) for the original BigchainDB whitepaper, which was first published in February of 2016.

----

-**The most recent PDF version of the whitepaper can always be retrieved from [bigchaindb.com/whitepaper](https://www.bigchaindb.com/whitepaper)**

----

 If you're looking for the main BigchainDB repository, it's at [bigchaindb/bigchaindb](https://github.com/bigchaindb/bigchaindb).